jbrosi/spaceshipintrouble/Readme.md

 want to add some code or assets.

-## That's quite cool, may I use it?

-The project is released under the the MIT License (MIT) so you should be able to use it for almost everything you need.
-Be careful when using the libraries and assets as they may fall under other licenses.

 ## Some parts look more like an engine than an actual game, do they?

 You got sharp eyes over there.
 Yep, they do!
 I plan on separating engine and game later on and use the game